HRSINGAPORE Community Discussions

 Depending also if Saturday is not a working day in accordance with Hong Kong labour laws.
-But if it is, no need to compensate employees with an additional on the fact it is not organizational holiday but a public holiday.
-Accordingly, national labour laws should be applicable in such case.
+But if it is, no need to compensate employees with an additional on the fact it is not an organizational holiday but a public holiday.
+Accordingly, national labour laws should be applied in such a case.

 I'm not sure about compensation but you could provide them an off in lieu?

 I guess it is the same in Singapore, most if not all companies would provide a day off-in-lieu for the non-working day; if it is a public holiday.
 You can specify that the day off-in-lieu must be cleared within 3 months or 6 months.
 In our case, what we did this year was to have an official close on Monday, 19 Feb 2018, to make up for the 17 Feb 2018; so everyone has a long weekend.

 Our HK sister company CNY holidays is from 16 to 19 Feb 2018.
 In HK, they do not replace the holiday if it falls on a Saturday.